hwleungcsk/maths_ex/README.md

 A quick project with ugly UI, ugly structure, ugly algorithm and ugly variables.

-Usage:
+# Usage
-Print out
+\- Print it out

-Scan QR code to view the questions on web again Show/Hide answers
+\- Scan QR code to view the questions on web again

+\- Show/Hide answers